mikee47/Sming-Graphics/README.rst

 Rendering
 ---------

-This is the process of converting the scene objects into pixels which are then drawn into a :cpp:class:`Surface`.
+This is the process of converting the scene objects into pixels which are then drawn into a :cpp:class:`Graphics::Surface`.

 Computation and primitive rendering is done in small, manageable chunks via the task queue.
 Data is sent to the screen using the appropriate display driver.